crumblingstatue/hexerator/design.md

 ## Limits
 To make development easier, and help keep my sanity, hexerator defines some value limits.

+### File size
+The supported file size is `usize`, which is ~4GB on 32 bit platforms, and practically limitless on 64 bit platforms.
+16 bit platforms are not supported.

 ### Resolution and mouse position
 These are i16, meaning values higher than 32767 are not supported.